davidly/ntvcm/README.md

 The app supports tracing to the ntvcm.log file.
 Instruction tracing includes a disassembler that shows instructions either as 8080 or Z80 depending on the mode.

-Performance of the CPU emulator is > 25% faster than the half-dozen other emulators I looked at.
+Performance of the CPU emulator is about 25% faster than the half-dozen other emulators I looked at.
 I wrote the code to be more readable than other emulators, whose use of lookup tables and macros I found to be nearly inscrutable (though I'm sure that's just me).
 An interesting fact is that on modern CPUs, code for computing parity of a byte is faster than a 256-element lookup table.
 The same applies to other lookup tables.
+The amazing emulator [Manuel Sainz](https://github.com/redcode/Z80) runs zexall.com on my machine in 40.7 seconds.
+This emulator runs it in 31.5 seconds.

 Cycle counts are pretty close, but not precise.
 I used documented numbers, which are sometimes incorrect.
 And I made guesses for cycle counts for undocumented Z80 instructions.